 God, as He works all things after the council of His will.
 It seems that God has

-no control of this world, but He knows exactly what He is doing and He knows those who belong to Him, and He has
+no control of this world, but He knows exactly what He is doing and He knows those who belong to

-things, for example, prophecy to occur; we
+things, such as prophecy to occur; we

 Eph 1-12